 After licensure, Selena practiced in San Francisco and Fresno, CA. She had the good fortunate of serving the Central Valley from 1999-2022, performing over 70,000 treatments during her time there.

-Selena devotes her practice to general medicine with a focus on pain management, women’s health, endocrine and neurological disorders, and somatic expression of emotional issues.
+Selena devotes her practice to general medicine with a focus on pain management, women’s health and somatic expression of emotional issues.
 She is formally trained in Trauma Informed Care and utilizes aspects of the Hakomi Method in the treatment room.
 She incorporates techniques of Japanese Meridian Therapy, Five Elements, and auricular acupuncture and the NADA protocol which she studied in China, with her primary background in Chinese Medicine.

 In addition to acupuncture, cupping, moxibustion, and dietary counseling, Selena also frequently prescribes herbal medicine in her work with patients.
 Her prescription method is based in the paradigm of Traditional Chinese Medicine, utilizing her primary training, as well as the Japanese herbal system, Kampo.